What are panic attacks?

 What can I do to reduce panic attacks?

-If you suffer from panic attacks, seeking exert psychiatric help is the most important step that you can take in order to receive long-lasting psychological therapy.
-However, there are a number of simple steps that you can take yourself, in order to reduce the intensity of your symptoms in between treatment sessions.
+If you suffer from panic attacks, the most important step you can take is to reach out for professional help.
+However, there are a number of simple things you can do yourself to reduce your panic attacks symptoms.
 These include:

-- Reduce your intake of caffeine and alcohol
+- Reduce the amount of caffeine and alcohol you’re consuming

 - Avoid smoking